DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 ### Serial terminal: things we can't do

-- Apart from arbitrary sizes of white space (just space?), which is used to split the input string, no further string processing can be done; all matches to the above stuff must be EXACT (case insensitive)
+- Apart from arbitrary sizes of white space (just space?), which is used to split the input string, no further string processing can be done; all matches must be EXACT (case insensitive)
 - Game logic largely consists of integer variables and boolean story flags, so emulating a real computer system is possible but unfeasible

 #### Goals / issues